Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 It was hard to see much Igraen in the Hunters, now.
 Millions of years of evolution, not to mention their own disregard for pain, discomfort and bodily purity in pursuit of cybernetic augmentation had perverted them into sickly parodies of the noble form that had once been.
 Only the general morphology remained, in the number of legs and eyes.

-Everything else was… well, if the Hunters had consciously committed themselves to twisting the Igraen form into its most discomforting possible realization, they couldn’t have succeeded more thoroughly.
+Everything else was... well, if the Hunters had consciously committed themselves to twisting the Igraen form into its most discomforting possible realization, they couldn’t have succeeded more thoroughly.

 The Alpha-of-Alphas, though, clearly had a sense of aesthetics.
 There was something *smoother* about it.
 Something less pustulent about the interface between its flesh and its machinery, though such interfaces were rare.
 There wasn’t much flesh left, but what little remained looked almost *healthy,* at least when measured against the sickly Hunter norm.